Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 # Are These Crimes Partners in Crime?

 The figure below presents three scatter plots showing the temporal relationships between Robbery, Assault, and Weapon Law crimes over the 168 hours of a standard week (7 days × 24 hours).
 Each point represents the number of reported incidents during a specific hour ($crime_1$, $crime_2$), providing a visual comparison of how these crime types vary and potentially align over the hours of the week.
+A colorbar
 <!-- Calendar Figure -->
 <div style="text-align: center;">
   <img src="Calender.png" width="150%" />